Skip to content

 This Chuannan Chili Oil Crisp was an impulse buy at a local Asian market.
 The label didn't disclose much, being there was nothing in English except for an adhesive label with nutritional information on the back.
 A web search was necessary just to find out the brand name.
 What we could see through the glass looked promising, so we took a chance, and were pleasantly surprised.

 Translating the label, the vertical ribbon says "Authentic Sichuan flavor".
-The oval logo and top line both read Chuān Nán or "Southern Sichuan", while the large characters read "Spicy oil" or "Chili oil" or literally "oil poured over chili peppers" (yóu làzǐ).
-The line below that appears to mean "For mixing with vegetables and noodles", a serving suggestion, we assume.
+The oval logo and top line both read Chuān Nán or "Southern Sichuan", while the large characters read 油 "yóu, oil", 辣 ", spicy hot" and 子 ", seeds or fruit, i.e the peppers", or together, effectively "Chili oil" or literally "oil poured over chili peppers" (yóu làzǐ).
+The line below that appears to mean "For mixing with vegetables and noodles", a serving suggestion, essentially.
+For an in-depth exploration of the subject, see Decoding Chinese Chili Crisp Labels.

 Main Flavor Elements